BitBlitObviMormon/Screensavers/The Games Factory II/(Frames by ClickTeam)/readme.md

-# Screen savers: Clickteam screen savers
+# Screen Savers - The Games Factory 2 - Clickteam Screen Savers
 These programs were made almost entirely by the authors of The Games Factory 2, Clickteam; I only made necessary changes to make them run like proper screen savers.